On leveraging constrained smooth additive regression models for global optimization: Smooth additive regression model with constraints

-If domain-expert knowledge about the influence of each covariate on the response is available, the weights $\omega^L_j$ and $\omega^U_j$, $j=1,\dots,p$ may be determined accordingly.
+This choice of the weights $\omega^L_j$ and $\omega^U_j$, $j=1,\dots,p$, using the minima and maxima of the fitted values $\widehat f_j(x_{ij})$, $i=1,\ldots,n$ calibrates the componentwise bounds in~\eqref{eq:shape_constrained_additive:condition_fj} accounting for differences in the ranges of the fitted values of each $f_j$.
+If expert knowledge about the influence of each covariate on the response is available, the weights $\omega^L_j$ and $\omega^U_j$, $j=1,\dots,p$ may be determined based on that knowledge.

-The bound-constrained estimation of each $f_j$ satisfying the conditions in~\eqref{eq:shape_constrained_additive:condition_fj} is carried out through the shape-constrained univariate regression estimation method with $B-$splines proposed in \cite{Navarro2023AMC} and detailed in Section~\ref{sec:preliminaries:univariate_shape_constraints}.
-To this end, a set of constraints for the lower and upper bounds of each covariate is added to the smooth additive regression model problem estimation~\eqref{eq:preliminaries:PLSE_additive_matrix}, leading to the following formulation:
+Building on the discussion above, to estimate a smooth additive regression model satisfying the global bound constraint~\eqref{eq:shape_constrained_additive:bounds_sum_fs}, we enforce the componentwise bounds~\eqref{eq:shape_constrained_additive:condition_fj} for each univariate function $f_j$.
+Since these are univariate constraints, the bound-constrained estimation of each $f_j$ can be carried out using the shape-constrained univariate regression methodology of \cite{Navarro2023AMC}, detailed in Section~\ref{sec:preliminaries:univariate_shape_constraints}.
+Hence, a set of constraints for the lower and upper bounds of each $f_j$ is added to the smooth additive regression model estimation~\eqref{eq:preliminaries:PLSE_additive_matrix}, leading to the following formulation:

 { \fontsize{8.5pt}{11pt}\selectfont

 }